linesma/Arch-FU-Green/README.md

 Extract it.

+Inside that folder, there should be one named Arch-FUGreen-Plasma6

-Copy the resulting folder to ~/.local/share/plasma/look-and-feel/
+Copy this to ~/.local/share/plasma/look-and-feel/

 Open your settings and go to the Splash Screen and Choose it.